phdata/pipeforge/README.md

   # OPTIONAL: Port for JDBC communication to Impala daemon this value is used when doing schema validation between a source system and existing impala daemon
   port = <Impala daemon port>
 }
-# OPTIONAL: Used to query the Hive Metastore for column level comments
+# OPTIONAL: Used to query the Hive Metastore for column level comments, if left blank Impala comments will not be parsed
 hive {
   metastore {
     # OPTIONAL: JDBC url for Hive Metastore ex. jdbc:mysql://<host>:<port>/<schema>